CoconutMacaroon/Hangman/README.md

 #### Game doesn't display `guessingWord` (the hyphens) when using the .zip download

 This is because the zip doesn't contain the `dict.txt` file needed for picking words.
 The workaround is to download the `dict.txt` file form the repo and add it to the folder with `Hangman.exe`.
 Downloading version 1.1 fixes this issue.

+### Other
+#### PowerShell installer doesn't work due to execution polocy
+> This installer has been since removed
+No workaround.
+Download the portable version instead.